 - Not wanting to be alone with a particular child or young person

-Any one sign doesn't mean that a child was or is being sexually abused, but the presence of several warning signs suggests that you should begin to ask questions and consider seeking help.
+Not any one sign means that a child is being abused, but the presence of several warning signs suggests that you should begin to ask questions and consider seeking help.
 Keep in mind that some of these signs can emerge at other times of stress such as:

 - During a divorce

 - Death of a family member or pet